fantastic-creatures/Dahu/index.md

 ### Solution

-Dahu is exploring the painpoints and identifying opportunities to propose an alternative to targetted advertising.
+Dahu is exploring the painpoints and identifying opportunities to propose an alternative to targeted advertising.
 We want to provide means for each of these actors to respect and ensure privacy.
 Dahu provides an automated way for advertisers and publishers to advertise while removing behavioral information that could violate privacy regulations and compromise users.

 # About Us

-(Blagovesta Kostova)[]
+(Blagovesta Kostova)[https://betty.github.io] and (Valérian Rousset)[https://www.linkedin.com/in/valerianrousset/]

 # Contact

+<a href="mailto:contact.dahu@protonmail.com">contact.dahu@protonmail.com</a>